 Here is one possible order I’ve used to teach letters to young children.

-Don’t miss our first Reading Game: Mr Tongue’s House; a fun reading game for developing phonemic awareness.
+Don’t miss our Reading Game: Mr Tongue’s House; a fun reading game for developing phonemic awareness.
 These skills lay the groundwork for later reading skills, e.g. sounding out words and blending.

 Lessons Learnt Journal